 Ampicillin + gentamycin.

-- Meningitis is usually treated over 3 weeks, brain abscess is treated in 6 weeks
+- Meningitis is usually treated over 3 weeks, brain abscess is treated for 6 weeks